learn-co-curriculum/js-object-oriented-static-class-functions-readme/README.md

 1. The Difference between Instance Functions and Static Functions
 2. Defining a Class Function
-3. Delcaring a Class Variable
+3. Declaring a Class Variable
 4. Using Class Variables in an Instance Function

 ### Class Functions